Example SUDO invocation [jsmith@sky-researchgroup-vm1] $ sudo vi /etc/fstab [sudo] password for jsmith: [enter your RCC password]

 You can also compile and install software on your VM using standard compliation/build tools.
 If you need assistance installing software on your VM, let us know.

-Occasionally, you will need to mount the Lustre or Panasas filesystem on your VM.
+Occasionally, you will need to mount the GPFS or Archival filesystem on your VM.
 If you need to do so, submit a support ticket.
-An RCC staff member will create a storage export on our system and provide you with instructions for mounting the filesystem on your VM.
+An RCC staff member will evaluate your request and create a storage export on our system.
+If approved, a staff member will provide you with instructions for mounting the filesystem on your VM.